Printer Friendly PDF

 Some cases of esophageal cancer are preventable by maintaining a healthy lifestyle, including not using tobacco, limiting alcohol intake, and eating a healthy diet.
 Texas Oncology recommends people with Barrett’s esophagus get tested to look for signs of cancer.
 Preventing Barrett’s esophagus and esophageal cancer may be possible by treating reflux.
 If you have chronic heartburn or reflux, you should contact your physician as treatment may lower your risk of Barrett’s esophagus and esophageal cancer.

-Treatment options for people with esophageal cancer include surgery, radiation therapy, chemotherapy, or a combination of these treatments.
-Currently, esophageal cancer is difficult to control with current treatments; therefore, many doctors encourage patients to consider participating in a clinical trial.
+Treatment options for people with esophageal cancer include surgery, radiation therapy, chemotherapy, targeted therapy, or a combination of these treatments.
+Esophageal cancer is difficult to control with current treatments; therefore, many doctors encourage patients to consider participating in a clinical trial.

-Source: American Cancer Society, National Cancer Institute, and Texas Cancer Registry
+Source: American Cancer Society, National Cancer Institute, National Library of Medicine, and Texas Cancer Registry